ibm-cloud-docs/assistant/dialog-runtime.md

 The body of the /message API call request and response includes the following objects:

 - `context`: Contains variables that are meant to be persisted.
 To pass information from one call to the next, the application developer must pass the previous API call's response context in with each subsequent API call.
 For example, the dialog can collect the user's name and then refer to the user by name in subsequent nodes.
+The following example shows how the context object is represented in the dialog JSON editor:

   ```json
   {